samsquire/impossibility/README.md

 So everyone is working for money, their work is valued at an amount.
 The work must afford supplying themselves and everyone else of products and services that they each need.

+Obviously there isn't enough work done to produce money so people remain poor.
+The value of people's work is low.